graphanalytics/SCassist/README.md

 # SCassist: An AI-Powered Workflow Assistant for Single-Cell Analysis

-**SCassist** is a comprehensive toolkit designed to empower single-cell RNA sequencing (scRNA-seq) researchers with intelligent insights and recommendations.
-The package leverages the power of large language models (LLMs) to streamline the analysis workflow and guide decision-making, ultimately leading to more efficient and interpretable results.
+**SCassist** SCassist utilizes a combination of statistical calculations and LLM-based insights to guide users through the complex process of single-cell RNA-seq data analysis.
+The package aims to provide recommendations, annotations, and interpretations, leading to efficient and insightful results.

 **Features:**